Feedly vs Readwise Reader 2026: RSS Scanner vs Deep Reader Compared

 Feedly Leo

 Leo is Feedly's AI research assistant that works at the feed level.
 You train Leo by setting priorities — topics, companies, keywords, and trends you care about.
 Leo then continuously reads every article in your feeds and highlights what matters.
+According to Feedly's engineering blog, Leo analyzes several million items of content per day across millions of sources.

 - Prioritize: Flag articles matching your topics and keywords